Collinformatics/EnzymeProfiling/README.md

 - inExcludedResidue: define excluded AAs
 - inExcludedPosition: define positions to exclude the AAs
 - inMinimumSubstrateCount: exclude substrates with less than this value

+# Motif Eval

+Input 2:

+- inMotifPositions: Label the residues in the motif sequence

+        inMotifPositions = ['P4', 'P3', 'P2', 'P1', 'P1\'', 'P2\'']

+- inIndexNTerminus: Define the index of the first position in "inMotifPositions"

+  - If the positions in the full substrate sequnece are:

+        pos = ['R1', 'R2', 'R3', 'R4', 'R5', 'R6', 'R7', 'R8']

+    - If: inIndexNTerminus = 0, the motif will start at 'R1', and extend to 'R6'

+    - If: inIndexNTerminus = 1, the motif will start at 'R2', and extend to 'R7'

 # Figures: Word Cloud